-The Sensis is suitable for pilots who value excellent launch behaviour, direct handling and very good properties in thermal flying.
+The Discus is suitable for pilots who value excellent launch behaviour, direct handling and very good properties in thermal flying.
 It offers absolute flying enjoyment with a high level of performance and safety.
 This makes it the ideal glider for a wide range of pilots.

-The Sensis was developed to offer maximum flying enjoyment to pleasure-seeking pilots and cross-country pilots who appreciate the combination of a high level of passive safety together with pleasant handling and excellent glide performance.
+Advanced student pilots will have just as much enjoyment from the Discus on their flights at higher altitude as social pilots and cross-country pilots, who appreciate the combination of high passive safety paired with pleasant handling and excellent glide performance.